uoft-csc320/misty-water-effect/STUDENT.md

 ## Topic 1: Overview of OpenCV in Python
 To read/write an image, take a look at the [docs](https://docs.opencv.org/3.1.0/dc/d2e/tutorial_py_image_display.html).

-Let's use OpenCV to read an example image of our scene in `data/` so we can see what we are working with:
+@student: load in one of the images in `data/` in colour.

+This is the scene we're working with:
 ![misty0](media/figure1.png)

-The image above is a single capture from a burst of images.
-Even though the water is moving very fast, the image still retains a lot of detail and does not have that smooth effect we want to create.
+So far, the water has quite a bit of detail.

 ## Topic 2: Representing images as arrays

-Now that we know how to read/write images with OpenCV, the next step is to investigate how our images are represented: arrays.
-Each coloured image can be considered as an NxMx3 NumPy array, where
+Now that we know how to read/write images with OpenCV, the next step is to investigate how images are represented: arrays.
+Each image can be considered an NxMx3 array, where

 -   N: number of rows of pixels in the image
 -   M: number of cols of pixels in the image
 -   3: number of colour channels, in this case it is RGB

+Q: What's the data type?

+Q: What are the image dimensions?

+Q: Which dimension/index does red correspond to? green?

 The misty water effect can be generated with the following model: